SolaceSamples/solace-samples-amqp-qpid-jms2/docs/_tutorials/publish-subscribe.md

 Message received: 'Hello world!'
 ```

-You now know how to use JMS 2.0 API over AMQP using the Solace Message Router to implement the publish/subscribe message exchange pattern.
+You now know how to use Apache Qpid JMS 2.0 API over AMQP using the Solace Message Router to implement the publish/subscribe message exchange pattern.

 If you have any issues publishing and receiving a message, check the [Solace community]({{ site.links-community }}){:target="_top"} for answers to common issues seen.